 The rise of housing cost had greater impact on small households and those living in private housing.
 These households spent larger proportion of their total income on housing.
 Unlike the households of more members, larger proportion of single person households lived in private housing.
 It is because the supply of public housing used to neglect the need of single-person and two-persons households.
-Although single-person households can apply for public rental housing, , the waiting time was so long that most of them were forced to take up accommodation in the private sector.
+Although single-person households can apply for public rental housing, the waiting time was so long that most of them were forced to take up accommodation in the private sector.

 In 94/95, the lowest 5% expenditure group of single-person households spent $483 on housing.
 During that period, the average rent of a caged-home or a bed sit was $450 to $500.
 Caged-home and bed sit were the cheapest means of accommodation in the private housing market, so the lowest rent for the poorest single-person households was around 500 dollars.
 These people, however, had to use up 40% of their expenditure on housing and squeeze their other expenditures.